-The external framework that regulates the corporate governance work include the Finnish Companies Act, the Credit Institutions Act, the Commercial Banking Act, the Securities Market Act, EU regulations for the financial industry, rules issued by relevant financial supervisory authorities, NASDAQ's rules for each stock exchange and the Finnish Corporate Governance Code 2015 (the Code).
+The external framework that regulates the corporate governance work includes the Finnish Companies Act, the Finnish Act on Credit Institutions, the Finnish Accounting Act, EU regulations for the financial industry, rules issued by relevant financial supervisory authorities, Nasdaq's rules for each stock exchange and the rules and principles of the Finnish Corporate Governance Code 2015 (the Code).

 The Code can be found on the Securities Market Association’s webpage, https://cgfinland.fi/en/

-The Board has adopted written work procedures governing the work (the Charter) and separate work procedures for its work carried out in each of the Board committees (the Committee Charters).
+The Board has adopted written work procedures governing its work, which also sets forth the management and risk reporting to the Board (the Charter) and separate work procedures for its work carried out in each of the Board Committees (the Committee Charters).
 For example, the Charter sets forth the Board’s and the Chairman’s areas of responsibility, documentation and quorum as well as the frequency of meetings.
 It also contains rules regarding conflicts of interest and confidentiality.

-Furthermore, the Board of Directors has adopted instructions for the CEO specifying the CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Group.
-These, together with the Articles of Association, the Charter and Nordea’s values constitute the internal framework, that regulate the corporate governance work at Nordea.
+Furthermore, the Board has adopted instructions for the Group CEO specifying the Group CEO’s responsibilities as well as other charters, policies and instructions for the operations of the Nordea Group.
+These, together with the Articles of Association, the Charter, the Committee Charters and Nordea’s values constitute the internal framework, that regulate the corporate governance at Nordea.

 See more about the Charter and the Committee Charters here.